Trump slates Starmer over Chagos Islands lease deal – in third U-turn

 He posted: “Should Iran decide not to make a deal, it may be necessary for the United States to use Diego Garcia, and the Airfield located in Fairford, in order to eradicate a potential attack by a highly unstable and dangerous regime — an attack that would potentially be made on the United Kingdom, as well as other friendly countries.”

-US and Iranian officials are locked in talks in Geneva over the country’s nuclear build-up.
+US and Iranian officials are locked in talks in Geneva over the country’s nuclear enrichment programme.

 The US leader also questioned the Chagossian people’s claim to their island.